 It is also assumed that coal-to-liquids (CTL) facilities will be built when low-sulfur distillate prices are high enough to make them economic.
-Additionally, a process which allows co-firing of coal with biomass (CBTL) is explicitly modeled for producers who wish to receive RFS credit for a portion of their product.
+Additionally, a process which allows co-firing of coal with biomass (CBTL) is modeled in the LFMM, but not made available for AEO2013.
 A 50,000-barrel-per-day CTL facility is assumed to cost about \$7 billion in initial capital investment (2009 dollars) while a 30,000-barrel-per-day CBTL facility is expected to cost about \$4.4 billion.
 These facilities could be built near existing refineries.
 For the East Coast, potential CTL facilities could be built near the Delaware River basin; for the Central region, near the Illinois River basin or near Billings, Montana; and for the West Coast, in the vicinity of Puget Sound in Washington State.
-It is further assumed that CTL facilities can only be built after 2014.
+It is further assumed that CTL facilities can only be built after 2017.